Wegovy is a brand-name prescription drug. It’s FDA-approved for long-term weight management when used with exercise and a low calorie diet.

 If you think Wegovy could be a good weight management option for you, talk with your doctor.
 They can help determine whether Wegovy might be right for you and provide a prescription.

 Another easy way to purchase Wegovy is by using a telemedicine provider such as Calibrate or Ro Body.
 Through these services, a licensed telehealth professional will give you a health evaluation.
-If the evaluation shows that Wegovy could be a helpful option for you, the telehealth professional will provide an electronic prescription.
+If the evaluation shows that Wegovy could be a helpful option for you, the telehealth professional may provide an electronic prescription.
 You can then use this prescription to order the medication through the service’s site.
 After you start taking the medication, the service will provide coaching and other support to help you manage your weight.

 Wegovy can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Wegovy.
 These lists do not include all possible side effects.